-The way we watch TV has come a long way in a very short time, and now almost half Australia’s population regularly spends time watching TV, movies or even sport on a streaming service.
+The way we watch TV has come a long way in a very short time.
+Now more than half of Australia’s population regularly spends time watching TV, movies or sport on a streaming service.
 But how you enjoy your streaming TV can depend on what device you choose to stream it with – and there’s a an increasingly large and diverse range of them to choose from.

-And not surprisingly, it’s the big screen TVs at home where we do most of our streaming.
-Nobody wants to sit at a desk in front of a computer for hours to watch Stranger Things or balance a laptop on the couch while struggling to hear what’s being said through tiny speakers.
+Not surprisingly, it’s the big screen TVs at home where we do most of our streaming.
+Nobody wants to sit at a desk in front of a computer to watch the big game or balance a laptop on the couch while struggling to hear what’s being said through tiny speakers.
 We want to watch streaming TV on a TV, and that’s where these clever devices come into play.

 It’s hard to imagine that only a few short years ago, only a very small group of people in Australia were using streaming services at all – and most of them were using internet trickery to make the then-US-only Netflix think they were in the same country.
 Once Stan and then Netflix arrived, though, TV in Australia changed forever and typically for Australians, we took to it like a duck to (streaming) water.

 Now, with so many services available, the best way to make sure you have access to all of them is to go for a dedicated streaming device – smart TVs usually cover the big players, but devices bring all the streaming services together under the one remote control.

 Whether it’s a discounted device you can buy outright, or a way to get your streaming device bundled in with a broadband plan, there’s always some special offers you should be checking out before you buy.
 Keep an eye on this page and we’ll keep you up to date with the latest offers and best prices!